PlayWellDotCo/join/Readme.md

 ## Deployment

-The site is hosted on Amazon S3 using Collin's AWS account.
+The site is hosted on Amazon S3.

 Create a file in the root of this project called `aws-credentials.json`.
 It should look like this: